-Power of Attorney Lawyers in California Making Sure Clients Plan Effectively for the Future
+Elk Grove Power of Attorney Lawyers Helping You Plan for the Future

 No one knows when an unexpected event will occur, but by planning for the unexpected, you can help ensure that your loved ones are taken care of financially if something happens to you.
 One important step in estate planning is creating a legal document known as a power of attorney.
 A power of attorney allows you to designate someone you trust to make decisions on your behalf if you are unable to do so yourself.
 This can be especially helpful if you become incapacitated or if you are out of the country when something happens.

 When choosing someone to be your power of attorney, it is important to select someone who you trust and who knows your wishes.
 The person you choose should also be comfortable making financial and legal decisions on your behalf.
 If you have specific concerns or needs, be sure to discuss them with your power of attorney.

 It is also important to keep in mind that a power of attorney expires if the person designated as power of attorney dies or becomes incapacitated.
 So, it is important to review and update your power of attorney documents regularly.

 By planning ahead, you can help ensure that your loved ones are taken care of if something happens to you.
 Contact Cava and Faulkner today for more information on creating a power of attorney for your estate plan.